chunribu/miidl/README.md

 👋Welcome!

-[🔗This guide](https://github.com/chunribu/miidl/blob/main/Tutorials.ipynb) will provide you with a specific example that using `miidl` to detect microbial biomarkers for the diagnosis of colorectal cancer.
+[🔗This guide](https://github.com/chunribu/miidl/blob/main/Tutorials.ipynb) will provide you with a specific example that using `miidl` to detect microbial biomarkers of colorectal cancer and predict clinical outcomes.

 After that, you will learn how to use this tool properly.